ElfIncredible/Trees-Cover-Loss---ML-Prediction/README.md

 ## Machine Learning
 ### Separate Features and Targets
 Set up a supervised learning scenario where the model will be trained to predict the next year's tree cover loss using the data from the current year.

 ### Splitting data into Train and Test data
 - Split the data into training and testing sets with an 80-20 ratio.
 - This splitting is essential for evaluating the performance of machine learning models, as it allows you to train the model on one subset of the data and test it on a separate subset.

+### Model Training - Linear Regression
+Build and train a linear regression model to understand and predict tree cover loss trends over time using historical data.

+### Make Predictions
+Generate predictions of tree cover loss for the next year based on the test dataset, enabling you to evaluate the model's performance and accuracy.

+### Model Evaluation - Mean Squared Error
+Assess the accuracy and effectiveness of the linear regression model in predicting tree cover loss for the test data.